gunthercox/ChatterBot/docs/glossary.rst

    logic adapter
       An adapter class that allows a ChatBot instance to select a response to

+   RAG
+      Retrieval-Augmented Generation.
+A method of by which a large language model can retrieve information from a database or other source of information.

    storage adapter
       A class that allows a chat bot to store information somewhere, such as a database.